Best Cat Carriers

 - Many color options to choose from.

-Tip: If you have a larger cat or just want a more spacious cat carrier, also consider the SturdiBag XL (Extra-Large) Pet Carrier, listed below.
+Tip: If you have a larger cat or just want a more spacious option, also consider the SturdiBag XL (Extra-Large) Pet Carrier, listed below.

-The SturdiBag XL has the same features as the Large, but it’s more spacious and will hold even extremely large cats up to 50 pounds.
+The SturdiBag XL has the same features as the Large, but it’s bigger and will hold even extremely large cats up to 50 pounds.

 While the size makes it a little too big for travel on most airlines, it’s perfect for car rides to the vet, groomer or even on longer trips because it gives your cat extra space to move around and stretch his legs.